-- In a large skillet, heat the oil and butter until bubbly.
+- In a large skillet, heat half the oil and butter until bubbly.

 - Add the mushrooms and cook until golden brown, about 15 minutes.

-- Fry the cutlets in the skillet one minute per side.
+- Add remaining oil to the skillet and once hot, fry the cutlets in the skillet one minute per side.

-- Remove to the dish with the mushrooms.
+- Remove cutlets to the dish with the mushrooms.

-- Add the Marsala wine, and deglaze, scraping up any browned bits from the bottom.
+- Add the Marsala wine, and deglaze, scraping up any browned bits from the bottom of the pan.

-- Add the chicken broth and cook until the sauce has reduced by half and has thickened.
+- Add the chicken broth and cream, fresh thyme, then cook over high heat until the sauce has reduced by half and has thickened.

 - Taste and add salt and pepper as needed.

 - Return the mushroom and veal to the pan to reheat.